 Some of these falls are very easy to access, requiring less than a mile of hiking.
 For those wanting to be more active, a few hours of hiking can include several of the state’s most beautiful waterfalls.

 The best waterfall walk is about three miles round-trip.
-Hooker Falls is 0.3 miles from the Hooker Falls Access Area, while Triple Falls (a personal favorite) is less than a half-mile past Hooker Falls, and High Falls is only 0.6 miles further than that.
+Hooker Falls is just 0.3 miles from the Hooker Falls Access Area, while Triple Falls (a personal favorite) and High Falls can be seen on a 3.3-mile round-trip trail.

 The other famous waterfall in DuPont Forest (and also on Little River) is Bridal Veil Falls.